Welcome to Interview #80.

 Start with a personal email of interest to the coaching staff, provide a complete soccer bio with references, attach a short 2-3 minute highlight video, and a full game (if possible), so the coaches can get a feel for you as a player on and off of the ball.
 Identify areas of academic interests and connect personally with each program of interest.
 Schedule an unofficial visit to tour the school, facilities, and meet the staff and academic advisors to see if it’s “the right fit.”
 Narrowing down your choices is never easy.
 It can be simplified, however, if you connect with the academic interests, the coaching staff, players, facilities, geographic location, and if there’s a network of support in the area of family and friends.

 The UVU men’s soccer program has far exceeded expectations under head coach Greg Maas, amassing 38 wins over its first three seasons of existence.
 Maas has already accumulated a 38-17-5 (.675) record, taken UVU to the NCAA Tournament, and won a WAC regular season title.
-He also earned his first WAC Coach of the Year after leading the Wolverines to the conference championship in 2016, following an 8-1-1 WAC season.

 At home, UVU averages attendance of 1,750 fans per game.